Parlour Palm (Chamaedorea elegans) Indoor Care and Common Problems with Solutions

 Watering

-Water Parlour Palm liberally during the growing season and allow the top 2-3 in. of soil to dry out between waterings to keep the soil moderately moist.
+Water Parlour Palm liberally during the growing season and allow the top 2-3 inches of soil to dry out between waterings to keep the soil moderately moist.

 Decrease watering in the cold season as growth is minimal at this time to maintain the soil slightly moist but do not let it dry out completely.